What Is Wealth Management?

 - Help with starting or selling a business

 Like most financial advisors, wealth managers earn their income by taking a percentage of the assets they manage.
-These fees can vary between firms—and even across different types of accounts within the same firm—but they generally average around 1%.
-However, wealth managers will often charge less for people with higher assets.
+These fees can vary between firms—and even across different types of accounts within the same firm.
+In general, you could expect to see fees start around 1% of assets under management.

 Wealth Manager Qualifications

 There is no official standard of qualifications to become a wealth manager.
-However, there are certain requirements that must be met in order to carry out certain aspects of the job.
+However, there are educational and career backgrounds that you're likely to find among wealth managers.

-Though not necessarily a requirement, most wealth managers are likely to have a college degree, often in a field of study such as finance, accounting, mathematics, or economics.
+Though not necessarily a requirement, most wealth managers are likely to have a college degree, often in a field such as finance, accounting, mathematics, or economics.
 Many wealth managers may even have master’s degrees, law degrees, or other related certifications.
 It may also be wise for them to become a Certified Financial Planner (CFP) and a Certified Private Wealth Advisor (CPWA).

 Wealth managers are often expected to execute the buying and selling of stocks, bonds, and other investments.
 Because of this, they are usually required to pass the Series 7 exam administered by the Financial Industry Regulatory Authority (FINRA).